-Further adjustments to the calculated capital based on scalars used in the Sensitivity analysis and other selected adjustments to calculated capital can also be considered (see Company Input section).
+.
 Other potential user driven adjustments may be added to the template using the optional Inputs section in the Stress Inputs tab in columns Y thru AH.
 Desired inputs will automatically be brought into in the new Stress Summary tab

-Outputs: The GCC template will be configured to automatically calculate outputs and resulting GCC ratios using the inputs above at various additional the standardized level of stress (e.g., 20%, 30% etc.) Various additional levels of stress can be tested during the review.
+Outputs: The GCC template will be configured to automatically calculate outputs and resulting GCC ratios using the inputs above, at the standardized level of stress.
+Various additional levels of stress can be tested during the review.
 All will include the impact on the allowance for qualifying debt.
 This can be presented on an additive basis (e.g. start with reduction in available capital alone and then add the impact on each entity type’s calculated capital one at a time building to the full scenario outlined in the chart, above.

 Additional Information:

-Although the impact on adjusted carrying value in this scenario is , generic assumptions cannot be prescribed.
+Although the impact on adjusted carrying value in this scenario is standardized, such generic assumptions cannot be prescribed.
 Assumptions vary by industry and product mix as the underlying cause and the effect on the adjusted carrying value varies group to group.
-Therefore, in addition to completing the Stress Input tab each group submitting data should provide its own independent high- level narrative describing the unique assumptions .
+Therefore, in addition to completing the Stress Input tab each group submitting data should provide its own independent high- level narrative in the space provided in the “Input 6” tab, describing the unique assumptions and corresponding stress levels (% adjustments) in available capital and calculated capital considered appropriate by the group).
+The assumptions provided in the narrative are NOT required to align with the standardized adjustments reported in the “Stress Inputs” tab.

 The narrative should be submitted with the completed template.